Solar Panels Comparison: Types & Brands

 How do Solar Panels work?

-Through the photovoltaic effect solar panels convert sunlight in direct current (DC) electricity.
+Through the photovoltaic effect, solar panels convert sunlight into direct current (DC) electricity.
 Solar panels typically have 60 or 72 ‘cells’ which contain silicon.
-Silicon is the active element in a solar panel which will generate surplus electrons depending on the length of time and intensity of the sun irradiance it receives.
+Silicon is the active element in a solar panel that will generate surplus electrons depending on the length of time and intensity of the sun irradiance it receives.
 The solar cells are encased in glass in groups of 60 or 72 with a backing sheet and are usually framed with aluminium to create a solar panel.

 Different Types of Solar Panels

 The most common panel types are monocrystalline and polycrystalline.
-These technologies have been around for a number of years and are proven in the Australian climate.
+These technologies have been around for several years and are proven in the Australian climate.
 When it comes to finding the best solar system for your needs, solar panels using newer technology (see below table) can offer benefits by increasing the energy generated in various conditions.
-Note that some of these newer technologies come at a cost premium as they are not produce at the same scale as monocrystalline and polycrystalline yet.
+Note that some of these newer technologies come at a cost premium as they are not produced at the same scale as monocrystalline and polycrystalline yet.

 PolycrystallinePolycrystalline panels (sometimes called Multicrystalline) use silicon crystal composed of many small grains with no rules between the arrangement of the grains within a solar cell.
 They appear perfectly rectangular with no rounded or squared edgesPolycrystalline solar panel